LEGAL AID CLINICS WILL RESUME FRIDAY, MAY 20, 2022 FROM 10-1PM

 Law Library for San Bernardino County

-Search for books/materials in our Catalog
+Search for Legal Material in our Catalog

 Access to California Appellate Briefs

 California Appellate Briefs are available online for free through LA Law Library's website.
 This is a part of their ongoing scanning project to provide public access to briefs.
 You will need the brief number to locate the document you want.
+Click Here for Access.

 A full range of Appellate Briefs can be searched at any of our Branches through our subscription to the LLMC Digital Library.
 For assistance or additional information ask a staff member.

 New California Laws for 2022

 Online access for the California Rules of Professional Conduct: Selected State Bar Act Sections and Statutes Regarding Discipline of Attorneys and Duties of Members of the State Bar of California